-Keep track of the alcohol units you’re drinking
+Keep track of your alcohol units

-Get inventive with your wine
+Get inventive with alternatives

 The trend for ‘NoLo’ (no alcohol or low alcohol drinks) is growing in popularity in pubs and other venues.
 There are also lots of alcohol-free and lower strength alcohol alternative drinks on supermarket shelves these days.
 You can find alternative wines, alcohol-free spirit mixers to make cocktails and both alcohol-free and low ABV beers.